 Ideal Spruce Plan clients:

-- Have varied assets that total less than the Federal exemption amount, but more than the Massachusetts exemption amount
+- Have varied assets that exceed the MA estate tax exemption amount but less than the Federal exemption amount

 - Want loved ones, instead of doctors, to determine their incapacity/disability

 - Value privacy and seek to avoid probate & reduce estate administration costs for loved ones